The Complete Giving Tuesday Toolkit 2023 For Nonprofits

-- Don’t rush a press release.
-This is an official document which, if published, could reach thousands of potential donors, so take the time to be thorough and thoughtful.
+Don’t rush a press release.
+This is an official document that, if published, could reach thousands of potential donors, so take the time to be thorough and thoughtful.

 Explore some alternate creative ideas to rally your supporters towards your nonprofit.
 For example, send a calendar invite to your supporters and subscribers for the day of Giving Tuesday.
 They will receive a reminder on the day of giving- one personalized into their personal calendars.
 Explain the exact steps to them on how to go about donating on Giving Tuesday.

 As you execute your campaign, send a series of emails to build anticipation.
 Share something creative and new in your emails adding increasing value and attention to your cause.
 Countdown to the day of Giving Tuesday.